 2. What qualities do you think are needed to make a good book trailer?

-We’ve moved beyond throwing some photos, text and music on a page.
+The publishing world has moved beyond throwing some photos, text and music on a page.
 Readers and viewers expect more with technology.
 I think a creative vision of the book is necessary to deliver the ideas the writer wants to get across.
 Music is key, placement of text, voice over, mood, and flow is crucial to keep a reader’s attention – just like a movie preview.
 It’s the entire dance coming together that makes an overall lasting impression.

 3. Do you have any favorite book trailers?